With the ICBC changes now in effect as of April 1, here are some key things for physicians to know.

 For information on invoicing and reporting, ICBC’s Physician page contains information on submitting invoices for patients, changes to reporting, and how to obtain your vendor number.

 To address the frequently asked questions around the vendor number process, ICBC has developed a vendor number FAQ document.

 The new ICBC Report templates will be embedded in many common EMR solutions as of April 1.
 Additionally, the Reports may be accessed from the Reports page on ICBC’s Business Partners site.
 ICBC will not be accepting submissions with these reports until April 1.

 If you are sending an initial medical Report to ICBC without a formal request from them, you must have patient consent to pro-actively share their personal information.
 ICBC is encouraging physicians to send information to them this way as it will help streamline workflow and payment.
 One way to collect patient consent is to have your patient fill out a consent form.
 Please click here for a template created by the Doctors of BC.

 On April 1, ICBC will be the primary payer for treatments listed under schedule 3.1 of the regulations ICBC.
 Fees in excess of the regulated rate (user fees) may be payable by third party health benefits providers.
 User fees will not be recoverable from ICBC for claims with a date of loss April 1, 2019 or after.

 To ensure you are getting the full functionality of the upgraded Business Partners pages, take a look at the site requirements page.

-Visit the UBC Continuing Professional Development website, where you can register for webinars to guide physicians and MOAs through the changes.
-Due to high demand, additional webinars will be offered if the sessions are full.
+Visit the UBC Continuing Professional Development website, where you can view archived webinars to guide physicians and MOAs through the changes.

 You can also visit ICBC’s Business Partners site.